pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 * Added option to hide/show survey results when survey is already taken and limiting is enabled
 * Added option to show a progress bar on a quiz/survey
 * Added option to randomise the order of the answers of a question
+* Added ability to save and resume quizzes

 = 2.12 =